What you need:

 *One piece has a red dot in the center.

 Much of this will depend on which program you are using.
-I have started you off with an 8x8 grid, which is considered a 4x4 knot grid because it takes four cells to make a square.
-The grid does not have to be square but the minimum size for height or width is three squares.
+I have started you off with an 8x8 grid, which is considered a 4x4 knot grid because it takes four CELLS to make a SQUARE.
+The grid does not have to be square (and should not be) but the minimum size for height or width is three squares.

 Open the graph background, DUPLICATE it, close the original and zoom in to